 This low-cost, user-friendly pedometer is great for both runners and for children as a way to teach them the importance and impact of physical activities on their health.
 Water-resistant so it can withstand some rain or accidents, the Fitbit Zip is small (only about an inch wide) so you can wear it discreetly all day without noticing its presence.
 It comes in four different colors (blue, pink, green, and black) and is one of the most user-friendly and accurate pedometers on the market.
 Made by Fitbit, whose reputation as a company that makes high-quality activity trackers, the Zip is a great entry-level pedometer that is super-affordable and accurate.

-The Fitbit Zip is an economic fitness
+The Fitbit Zip is an economic fitness watch

-tracker that is best utilized for walkers and runners.
+that is best utilized for walkers and runners.
 Although it is not particularly dynamic, the Zip is an accurate pedometer that fitness enthusiasts will appreciate.

 The Zip is as minimalist